 One of the very first steps in the reading process is print awareness.
 This lesson defines print awareness and gives some hints on how to use lap reading to develop an understanding of print directionality, spacing, and the alphabetic principle.

 For many children, phonics instruction is the root of learning to read.
 In this lesson, you will discover the importance of sound-spelling, blending, and dictation in phonics instruction.

-In this lesson we will learn the stages of word recognition that students will experience as they grow from young children who are just beginning to see the relationship between letters and sounds to becoming fluent readers.
+In this lesson, we'll learn the stages of word recognition that students will experience as they grow from young children who are just beginning to see the relationship between letters and sounds to fluent readers.

 Learning how to decode properly is a key aspect of learning to read.
-This lesson will introduce you to some of the fundamentals of teaching children how to decode, followed by a quiz to check for understanding.
+This lesson introduces you to some of the fundamentals of teaching children how to decode when reading.